 Onions can also be consumed when immature, before the bulb reaches full size.
-They are then called scallions, spring onions or summer onions.
+They are then called scallions, spring onions, or summer onions.

-By fresh weight, they are 89% water, 9% carbs and 1.7% fiber, with tiny amounts of protein and fat.
+By fresh weight, they are 89% water, 9% carbs, and 1.7% fiber, with tiny amounts of protein and fat.

 Carbohydrates make up about 9–10% of both raw and cooked onions.

-A 100 gram (3.5 oz) portion of onions contains 9.3 grams of carbs, and 1.7 grams of fiber, so the total digestible carbohydrate content is 7.6 grams.
+A 3.5-ounce (100-gram) portion contains 9.3 grams of carbs and 1.7 grams of fiber, so the total digestible carb content is 7.6 grams.

 Onions are a decent source of fiber, which accounts for 0.9–2.6% of the fresh weight, depending on the type of onion.

-- Vitamin B6: Found in most foods, this vitamin is involved in the formation of red blood cells.
+- Vitamin B6.
+Found in most foods, this vitamin is involved in the formation of red blood cells.

-- Potassium: This essential mineral can have blood pressure-lowering effects, and is important for heart health (, ).
+- Potassium.
+This essential mineral can have blood pressure-lowering effects and is important for heart health (

 The health benefits of onions are attributed to their antioxidants and sulfur-containing compounds (3).